 Price: Expensive

-Restaurant Marques de Riscal
+Marques de Riscal website: Read more

 Marques de Riscal successfully introduced the concept of luxury wine tourism in Rioja; since opening its doors in 2006, the hotel has been showered with awards and accolades for its superb spa, location, service, and food!
-Thanks to this pioneering family, upmarket travelers to the region are now well catered for.
-Its signature restaurant was awarded a Michelin star in 2011, under the careful tutelage of legendary Riojan Chef Francis Paniego of El Portal fame.
+Thanks to this pioneering family, upmarket travelers to the region are now well-catered for.
+Its signature restaurant was awarded a Michelin star in 2011 under the careful tutelage of legendary Riojan Chef Francis Paniego of El Portal fame.
 Adopting similar techniques employed at Echaurren’s signature restaurant, Paniego focuses on precise, imaginative cooking at the Marques de Riscal kitchen, which updates classic Riojan cuisine for the 21st century.
 Mouthwatering dishes such as a foie-gras jacket with red wine caviar, tomato tartar with Norway lobster, and cold white garlic soup are just some of the delights in store.
 The space is also one of the most avant-garde and impressive in the region; red walls, stainless steel lamps, and a firm emphasis on minimalism create an almost ‘space-age’ ambiance.
-Service is befitting of the hotel’s 5-star ethos; they compete with El portal for the title of the best wine list; suffice to say over 200 choices are available and not solely Marques de Riscal vintages!
+Service is befitting of the hotel’s 5-star ethos; they compete with El Portal for the title of the best wine list; suffice to say, over 200 choices are available and not solely Marques de Riscal vintages!
 Open for lunch and dinner Tuesday-Saturday.

 Calle Saturnino Ulargul, 26001, Logrono, La Rioja